Surajkumarjha07/SwiftRide-captain-service/README.md

 👤 Captain Service

-The Captain Service is a backend module responsible for managing captain information and accepting ride requests.
+The Captain Service is an internal backend service of SwiftRide (Ride-Sharing platform), which is responsible for managing captain information, accepting ride requests, and other captain related tasks.

 -----------------------------------------------------------------------------------------------------------------------------------------------

 🚀 Features

 ✅ Profile Management (Create, Update, Delete)
 ✅ User Authentication (JWT-based or OAuth)

-✅ API Endpoints for seamless integration
+✅ Finding nearby captains within 5 km range
+✅ Accept rides, request and accept payments
+✅ Updates captain location to the database every minute, efficiently with bulk-insert

 -----------------------------------------------------------------------------------------------------------------------------------------------

 🛠 Technologies Used

-⚛️ React Native

-🚀 Node.js
+✅ Node.js

-⚡ Express
+✅ Express
+✅ TypeScript

-🗄 MySQL
+✅ MySQL

-🔄 Kafka
+✅ Kafka
+✅ Docker
+✅ Redis
+✅ Prisma ORM

 -----------------------------------------------------------------------------------------------------------------------------------------------

-📦 Installation

-✅ Prerequisites
+📋 Prerequisites

-Ensure you have the following installed:
+Ensure you have the following installed ->
 Node.js (for JavaScript/TypeScript backend)
+Express

-Required Packages:
+Required Packages ->
-express
 bcrypt
 jsonwebtoken
 dotenv
 prisma
 nodemon
+tsup (for TypeScript)
+typescript  (for TypeScript)
+concurrently  (for TypeScript)
+ioredis
+kafkajs
+lodash
+geolib

+Database ->
-MySQL (Database)
+MySQL

+Ensure you have the following tools running in your local machine ->
+Confluent Kafka Docker Image
+Redis Docker Image

 -----------------------------------------------------------------------------------------------------------------------------------------------